 Pregnancy is amazing, for a whole host of different reasons – the main one being the birth of your beautiful baby!
 But the truth is, it also comes with some not-so-amazing little gifts along the way – we’re talking morning sickness.

-When your preggers, your senses are heightened – like Spiderman.
-Unlike Spiderman, this makes you super sensitive to certain foods and smells, which brings nausea and vomiting.
-And, unfortunately, morning sickness is not just reserved for the morning, it can hit at any time during the day or night.
-But you’re having a baby, you’re tough.
-This is nothing you can’t handle and we’re here to support you and answer any and all questions you might have along the way.
+When you're pregnant, your senses are heightened – like Spiderman.
+Unlike Spiderman, this makes you super sensitive to certain foods and smells.
+This can bring nausea and vomiting that’s known as morning sickness.
+Unfortunately, despite the name, morning sickness isn’t just reserved for the morning.
+It can hit at any time – day or night.

 When does morning sickness start?

-Typically, morning sickness first strikes between week 6 and 9 of your first trimester – around the same time that your cravings might start.
-Symptoms could appear gradually, with increased aversion to certain foods and smells, or could seem to happen overnight, like a really bad hangover.
-Your morning sickness symptoms might be the worst around week 10 or 12, and then they often die down after that.
+Typically, morning sickness strikes between week six and nine of your first trimester – around the same time that cravings commonly start.
+Symptoms can appear gradually, with an increased aversion to certain foods and smell over time, or can seem to develop overnight, like a bad hangover.

 How long does morning sickness last?